ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview.md

 discuss why the "duration" values do not match the difference between departure and return times to gain better insight in what these three values actually are.

+Not mentioned before, but a topic that I ran into when designing the database: there is no natural primary key for each ride record.
+The best you can do is adding a "unique" condition on all ride data fields in the CSV file.
+I would recommend discussing with the customer if it would be possible to have the unique identifier of the _bike_ that was used for the ride in the data (I assume they have that information).
+That would allow constructing a unique ride ID by combining that bike identifier with the departure time.
+Doing so would allow a simple and efective protection against inserting duplicates of rides.

 ## Station IDs and names